6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 >- Callouts
 >    - from SF to call external processe on Heroku
 >- Canvas
->    - load external UI to Salesforce that can intercat with SF data using JS API
+>    - load external UI to Salesforce that can interact with SF data using JS API
 >
 >General suggestions for integrations:
 >- To replicate data between Salesforce and Heroku, use Heroku Connect.